stleamist/BetterSafariView/README.md

 <img src="/Docs/Images/BetterSafariViewDemo-RootView.png" width="375">

 You can compare the behavior of BetterSafariView with the other ways above in the demo project.
 Check out the demo app by opening BetterSafariView.xcworkspace.

+**NOTE:** This demo project is designed for iOS 14.0+, though the package is compatible with iOS 13.0+.

 ## License
 BetterSafariView is released under the MIT license.
 See [LICENSE](/LICENSE) for details.